 Floor slabs under horizontal load, short-span beams carrying heavy loads, and transfer girders are examples of deep beams.
 A deep beam is a beam having a large depth/thickness ratio and shear span depth ratio of less than 2.5 for concentrated load and less than 5.0 for the distributed load.
 Because of the geometry of deep beams, their behavior is different from slender beams or intermediate beams.

 Difference Between Deep Beams & Simple Beams

-- Two-Dimensional Action, because of the dimension of deep beam they behave as two-dimensional action rather than one-dimensional action.
+- Two-Dimensional Action, because of the dimension of the deep beam they behave as two-dimensional action rather than one-dimensional action.

-The Design is based on the ACI Ultimate Strength Design Method and applies to those flexural members having a clear span to depth ratio of less than 4.0.
-The flexural reinforcement is designed taking into account the reduced lever arm due to the non-linearity of the strains' distribution.
+The Design is based on the ACI Ultimate Strength Design Method and applies to those flexural members having a clear span-to-depth ratio of less than 4.0.
+The flexural reinforcement is designed taking into account the reduced lever arm due to the nonlinearity of the strains' distribution.

 Deep beams play a very significant role in the design of mega and as well as small structures.
 Sometimes for architectural purposes, buildings are designed without using any columns for a very large span.
 In such cases, if ordinary beams are provided they can cause failure such as flexural failure.